 We believe that children need to be resilient, independent, joyous and happy in order to experience the beauty of the world around them.

-At Craigie Early Learning Centre we have qualified early childhood teachers and educators who will create an individual, play based plan for your little person.
+At Craigie Early Learning Centre we have qualified educators who will create an individual, play based plan for your little person.
 These play based plans are carefully designed to promote learning through your child’s interests and strengths.
 We welcome your input into the plan and we will always keep you up to date through our communication toolbox.

 The communication toolbox includes a digital platform known as “Educa” which provides you with: